annemarleen/immersive-design/README.md

 # Immersive Design

 The course 'Immersive Design' is part of the minor Virtual Reality Experience at the University of Applied Sciences Amsterdam.
-Since 2016, we have been creating and developing VR & AR projects for KLM, UNICEF, Bartiméus, G-STAR, Mode Muze, Spaarne Gasthuis Hoofddorp, Museum Volkenkunde Leiden and we have succesfully cooperated with [Hypercraft](http://amfi.nl/technology-transforming-fashion-industry/), an exclusive virtual fashion minor at the international critically acclaimed Amsterdam Fashion Institute (AMFI).
+Since 2016, we have been creating and developing VR & AR projects for KLM, UNICEF, Bartiméus, G-STAR, Mode Muze, Vlisco, Spaarne Gasthuis Hoofddorp, Museum Volkenkunde Leiden and we have succesfully cooperated with [Hypercraft](http://amfi.nl/technology-transforming-fashion-industry/), an exclusive virtual fashion minor at the international critically acclaimed Amsterdam Fashion Institute (AMFI).

 ### Course Immersive Design